-Rising Sun's scoring came from five different players - Brad Alexander, J.P.
-Prodoehl, Joey Hurm, Kohl Ford and Dale Dixon each scored goals.
+Rising Sun's scoring came from five different players as Brad Alexander, J.P.
+Prodoehl, Joey Hurm, Kohl Ford, and Dale Dixon each scored goals.
 Dixon, Alexander and Matt Noel each had assists.

 North Harford goalie Cameron Brosh had seven saves in three quarters of action, while Rising Sun keeper Taylor Saubier finished with eight saves.

 North Harford outshot Rising Sun, 20-11, and held a slight edge in faceoffs won, 13-11.